fernandoferreira-me/git_training/README.md

 * First create a local repository: `git init`
 * Then, add files to index: `git add file`
-* Finally, commit the new file to local repository and be happy.
+* Next, commit the new file to local repository and be happy.
+* Now, push to the remote repository with `git push`